amanteur/BandSplitRNN-PyTorch/README.md

 │   ├── evaluate.py                 - script for evaluation pipeline
 │   ├── inference.py                - script for inference pipeline
 │   ├── prepare_dataset.py          - script for dataset preprocessing pipeline
-│   └── train.py                    - script for training pipeline
+│   ├── separator.py                - separator class, which is used in evaluation and inference pipelines │   └── train.py                    - script for training pipeline
 ├── example                         - test example for inference.py
 │   └── *.wav